MS-DOS Commands :: netsh

 DANGER: This command is for very advanced users only!

-Tip: Use Spybot Search & Destory to identify and repair some LSP problems.
+Tip: Use Spybot Search & Destroy to identify and repair some LSP problems.

 Tip: Create a Windows Restore Point before using this command.
 Also, going back to an earlier Restore Point may fix the problem you're experiencing.
 For help with Restore Points, see: XP, Vista, Windows 7.